GNOME/orca/docs/user-extensions.md

         return True
 ```

-## Modal Input Handling

-Extensions can temporarily observe input events for which Orca has a key grab
-by becoming Orca's modal input handler.
-This is useful when an extension has a
-mode in which it needs to observe, consume, or pass through Orca commands before
-they are executed.

-User extensions must not grab the keyboard.
-Keyboard grabs are difficult to get
-right and can prevent the user from controlling their session.
-Instead, register
-normal commands for keys your extension needs.
-Use modal input handling only for
-events bound to another Orca command that your extension temporarily needs to
-override.

-If a modal input handler is active, when Orca receives an input event for which
-there is a key grab, Orca calls two methods on the handler:

-- `will_handle_event(script, event, command)`: Return `True` to claim the
-  event, or `False` to leave it to Orca's normal event processing.
-The
-  `command` argument is the Orca command matched to the event, or `None` if no
-  command matched.
-- `handle_event(script, event, command)`: Handle an event that was claimed by
-  `will_handle_event()`.

-Only one modal input handler can be active at a time.
-User extension modal
-handlers cannot replace another active modal handler.
-Orca's own modal handlers
-can replace a user extension modal handler when needed, for instance when an
-Orca command starts a built-in modal feature.
-When your mode starts, call
-`command_manager.get_manager().set_modal_handler(self)`.
-If it returns `False`,
-another modal handler is active and your extension should not enter its mode.
-When your mode ends, call `clear_modal_handler(self)`.
-Orca only clears the
-handler if it still belongs to your extension.

-To pass a command through after observing it, call `command.execute(script,
-event)`.
-To consume a command, return `True` without executing the command.

-### Modal Command Observer Example
+### Example 2: Modal Command Observer

+This example demonstrates modal input handling by observing, passing through,
+and consuming Orca commands.

-This example toggles a modal command observer with Orca+Shift+F2.
-When enabled,
+It toggles a modal command observer with Orca+Shift+F2.
+When enabled, it
-it consumes Orca+E regardless of the command currently bound to that keystroke.
+consumes Orca+E regardless of the command currently bound to that keystroke.
+It
-It presents other commands it sees and then passes them through.
+presents other commands it sees and then passes them through.

 ```python
 """Example extension demonstrating modal command observation."""